MyersResearchGroup/myersresearchgroup.github.io/content/authors/Sai-Wong/_index.md

 ---

-Linhao Meng took part in GSOC 2020 as a student developer under National Resource for Network Biology (NRNB).
-This project is completed under the supervision of Christopher Myers and Geoff Baldwin.
-The main work is about integrating a sequence visualization plugin coordinated with SBOL visual standard into SynBioHub.
-Currently Linhao Meng is a PhD candidate at Eindhoven University of Technology.
-Her main research interest is visualization and visual analytics.
+Sai Wong took part in GSOC 2025 as a student developer under National Resource for Network Biology (NRNB).
+This project is completed under the supervision of Gonzalo Vidal and Christopher Myers.
+The main work is about developing a Python package for training ML models in Synthetic Biology data using SynBioHub's database.
+Currently Sai Wong continue his studies gaining more experience in software engineering as AI/ML fellow at Sealesforce and Break Through Tech.